BIOP/qupath-extension-spotiflow/README.md

 > Next, you will need to comment out the `.channels( 'DAPI' )` line by adding `//` at the start.
 > Finally, in the next line, add this pre-processing step to deconvolve stains and get the first channel, channel `0`:
 >        `.preprocess( ImageOps.Channels.deconvolve(stains), ImageOps.Channels.extract(0) )`

-All builder options that are implemented are documented [in the Javadoc](https://biop.github.io/qupath-extension-cellpose/).
-You can pass additional options to `cellpose` by adding `.addParameter()` before the `.build()` line.
-For example on a macOS computer with Apple Silicon (e.g. M1, M2, M3) you can use `.addParameter("gpu_device", "mps")` to use the GPU.

 > [!NOTE]
 > By default the script will generate QuPath *detections* and not *annotations*.
 In order to obtain annotations (which can be edited and are needed for training, see below), you must uncomment line 44: